-Digital Business SharePoint 2013 Document and Records Management solutions make it easy for everyone.
-Blending the worlds of traditional content management, social computing, and search, SharePoint 2013 Content is natural to use and manage.
+Digital Business SharePoint Document and Records Management solutions make it easy for organisations of different sizes.
+Blending the worlds of traditional content management, social computing, and search, SharePoint Content is natural to use and manage.
 It provides a familiar user experience and rich policies and processes, helping to deliver adoption and success where legacy systems have failed.

-Closely connected to Microsoft Office, SharePoint 2013 Content provides a familiar user experience.
+Closely connected to Microsoft Office, SharePoint content provides a familiar user experience.
 People are comfortable with the system, so they use it.
-Together, SharePoint and Office provide intuitive tools like automatic content organization, tagging triggered through a document’s save location, and type-ahead completion of properties that can drive workflow and retention schedules.
+SharePoint provides intuitive tools like automatic content organization, tagging triggered through a document’s save location, and type-ahead completion of properties that can drive workflow and retention schedules.

 SharePoint lets you choose the records management strategy that works best for your company.
 You can manage records in-place, archive them to a central repository, or combine the two approaches.
 This flexibility can help you strike the balance between providing context and centrally managing large volumes of content.

 SharePoint handles information of all types.
 Whether working with documents, Web pages, or social content, you can consistently manage versions, declare records, apply retention schedules, place legal holds, and run audit reports.